 For pastoral and house matters, you should always contact your child's Houseparent directly.
-For other school matters during the school working day, you can telephone or email the School Office (01923 331100 or schooloffice@purcell-school.org).
+For other school matters during the school working day, you can telephone or email the School Office 01923 331100 or schooloffice@purcell-school.org.
 The office staff will do their best to help, or will direct you to someone who can.
 Outside the normal school day and at weekends, please contact your child's Houseparent.

 Parents are welcome to enter the school premises during the school day to deliver or collect items for their children, and should always report first to Reception.
-Parents who wish to see members of staff should always make appointments in advance and should report to the School Office.
-Parents are asked not to enter school buildings without checking in with the School Office first.
-Due to Covid-19 we are trying to keep footfall on the site to the bare minimum so parents are asked to limit requests to enter the site.
+Parents who wish to see members of staff should always make appointments in advance and should report to Reception.
+Parents are asked not to enter school buildings without checking in with Reception first.

-Parents of boarders are asked to always let Houseparents know in advance (preferably 48 hours' notice) when coming to visit their children in the boarding house or when taking their children out.
+Parents of boarders are asked to always let Houseparents know in advance when coming to visit their children in the boarding house or when taking their children out.
 When parents / guardians arrive at the Boarding House they should make contact immediately with the Houseparent or tutor on duty at the time.
-Parents should never go upstairs to their son's / daughter's bedroom without the knowledge and consent of the Houseparent or Tutor on duty.
-The option to visit students in boarding houses has been suspended due to Covid 19.
+Parents should never go upstairs to their child's bedroom without the knowledge and consent of the Houseparent or Tutor on duty.